brickman1444/superspygame/SourceText/Rules.md

 ### Create a Supervillain

 The first Director draws one card from the Villain deck and draws one card from the Item deck to insert into the villain description.
-The first player reads the Villain's plot aloud.
+The first player reads the Villain's dossier aloud.

 ## Gameplay